esrc-official/ESRC-Heart-iOS/README.md

 ## Reference

-For further detail on ESRC SDK for iOS, reter to [ESRC SDK for iOS README](https://github.com/esrc-official/ESRC-SDK-iOS/README.md).
+For further detail on ESRC Heart SDK for iOS, reter to [ESRC Heart SDK for iOS README](https://github.com/esrc-official/ESRC-Heart-SDK-iOS/README.md).